M.S. Dhoni: The Untold Story: Critical response

 The Hindu said, "of course such sanitisation makes the film lose out on interesting layers and complexity, but, curiously, the focused, unwavering eulogising of Dhoni also helps it get an unmistakeable emotional acuity."
 In a more positive take, Andy Bull of The Guardian said that not every aspect of Dhoni's life could be included in the three-hour-and-10-minute-long biopic.
 He quoted John Briley's famous line from the script he wrote for Richard Attenborough's Gandhi: "No man's life can be encompassed in one telling.
 There is no way to give each year its allotted weight, to include each event, each person who helped to shape a lifetime."

 Veteran actor Rishi Kapoor gave a positive review of the film, praising the performance of Rajput in particular.
-Several professional Indian sportsmen and sportswomen such as cricketer Mohammad Kaif, and badminton player Saina Nehwal had high regards for the film.
+Several professional Indian sportsmen and sportswomen, such as cricketer Mohammad Kaif and badminton player Saina Nehwal, had high regards for the film.

-Rachel Saltz of The New York Times gave a negative review of the film saying that "you don't have to understand cricket to enjoy a good cricket movie", e.g. Lagaan (2001), but one does "have to be a cricket fan, and an indulgent one at that" for M.S.
+Rachel Saltz of The New York Times gave a negative review of the film, saying that "you don't have to understand cricket to enjoy a good cricket movie", e.g. Lagaan (2001), but one does "have to be a cricket fan, and an indulgent one at that" for M.S.
 Dhoni: The Untold Story.
 She found the term "hagiographic" unfit for the film and labelled the film as "long and languid."
-She concluded saying "I learned more about Mr. Dhoni — his enigmatic character and what marked him as a great captain — by reading about him after watching this movie than I did during three long hours."
+She concluded by saying, "I learned more about Mr. Dhoni — his enigmatic character and what marked him as a great captain — by reading about him after watching this movie than I did during three long hours."

 Music

 Amaal Mallik composed the soundtrack for M.S.
 Dhoni.
 Rochak Kohli composed one song as a guest composer.
 T-Series acquired the music rights for the film.
-The 10 song album features the voices of singers Armaan Malik, Arijit Singh, Siddharth Basrur, Rochak Kohli and Palak Muchhal; it was released in three different language versions: Tamil, Telugu and Marathi.
+The 10-song album features the voices of singers Armaan Malik, Arijit Singh, Siddharth Basrur, Rochak Kohli and Palak Muchhal; it was released in three different language versions: Tamil, Telugu and Marathi.
 Tamil lyrics were penned by P. Vijay, Telugu by Chaitanya Prasad and Marathi by Guru Thakur.
 The background music was composed by Sanjoy Chowdhury.